lchep2024/phase_2_project/README.md

 First lets take a look at how the average price of houses varies with the number of bedrooms

-  (i)Calculate the average price for houses with different numbers of bedrooms
+  (i)Calculate the average price for houses with different numbers of bedrooms.

-  (ii)Calculate the count of houses for each number of bedrooms to understand distribution
+  (ii)Calculate the count of houses for each number of bedrooms to understand distribution.

-  (iii)Merge the average price and counts data
+  (iii)Merge the average price and counts data.

-  (iv)Plot the average price by number of bedrooms
+  (iv)Plot the average price by number of bedrooms.

   ![alt text](images/image-5.png)
   ![alt text](images/image-4.png)

   **Insights from the Average Price by Number of Bedrooms:**

 **1.Price Increase with Bedrooms:**

 There is a general trend where the average price of houses increases with the number of bedrooms.
 This is expected as larger houses with more bedrooms typically offer more living space and amenities.